emcmanus12/team-7-project-2/README.md

 ## AI Enhancement: Machine Learning Optimization of Real Estate Data ##

 # Overview
-Welcome to our comprehensive study and analysis of real estate data, designed to inspire innovative AI enhancements for people of all levels.
+Welcome to our comprehensive study and analysis of real estate data, designed to illustrate innovative AI enhancements techniques in world of Real Estate.
 This project underscores the pivotal role that data analysis and artificial intelligence will play in the success of real estate ventures.
-This project provides valuable insights, tools and analysis to help you succeed in the real estate market.
+This project provides valuable insights, tools and analysis to help anyone succeed in the real estate market.

 # Objective
 The primary objective of this project is to display advanced data analysis and advance data cleaning techniques for machine learning models to extract predictive insights from real estate data.
 By doing so, we aim to empower all people with the tools and techniques necessary to make data-driven decisions to optimize investments, and enhance overall real estate strategies.